aston89/ChatGPT-Conservative-Anti-Freeze-for-Long-Chats/README.md

 ## Advantages of This Approach:
 This script is designed to be robust, lightweight, and future-proof.
 Key aspects include:
 - Non-invasive DOM management.
-- Only the oldest chat turns are detached and replaced with lightweight placeholders, leaving the active stream untouched.
+(Only the oldest chat turns are detached and replaced with lightweight placeholders, leaving the active stream untouched)
-- Batching and debounce for performance
-- Older turns are restored in small batches only when needed, preventing UI freezes or lag.
+- Batching and debounce for performance.
+(Older turns are restored in small batches only when needed, preventing UI freezes or lag.
-- Conservative streaming handling
-- The script detects stream activity and flushes turns appropriately, ensuring smooth rendering of new messages.
+- Conservative streaming handling.(The script detects stream activity and flushes turns appropriately, ensuring smooth rendering of new messages)
-- Future compatibility
-- By avoiding aggressive prototype patches or complex DOM manipulations, this approach is less likely to break with updates to ChatGPT Web.
+- Future compatibility.
+(By avoiding aggressive prototype patches or complex DOM manipulations, this approach is less likely to break with updates to ChatGPT Web)
 - This method focuses on maintaining fluidity in long chats while keeping the interface responsive and easy to use.

 ## Notes: